 It seems like people’s bodies are actually less warm than they used to be.
 Doctors are now recognizing this variation in temperatures.

-“Normal body temperature may be slightly higher or lower than 98.6 degrees F,” Taroyan says.
-“For a typical adult, body temperature can be anywhere from 97 to 99 degrees F.”
+“Normal body temperature may be slightly higher or lower than 98.6 degrees Fahrenheit,” Taroyan says.
+“For a typical adult, body temperature can be anywhere from 97 to 99 degrees Fahrenheit.”

 What can influence your body temperature